 The Town Center Toolkit is a book that we’ll publish digitally at first, and then probably in print.
 It is mostly complete now, and will guide the design of the buildings in this step.

-This is a step that starts at the very beginning with the Long House, and there are likely some existing civic buildings such as small church buildings and other types of civic buildings as well.
+This is a step that starts at the very beginning with the Long House, and there are likely some existing civic buildings such as small church buildings and other types of civic buildings as well that have been there since before the recovery began, and should of course be preserved.
 But as the neighborhoods grow and prosper, others will be added.

 Civic building types include: church buildings, meeting halls (initially the Long House), schools (such as craft and trade schools, ideally with local heritage craft instructors), libraries (ideally with a collection of local heritage items you can’t Google), and other buildings where the public can gather.